 After you are approved you will be expected to attend a minimum of 3 days mandatory training per year.
 You will also have the opportunity to study for recognised accredited courses.

 We recognise that to be successful a careful ‘matching’ process of a child or young person and foster home is essential.
 The goal of the matching process is to ensure the most appropriate fit between the needs of the young person or child and the strengths of the foster carer.

 Our matching process firstly considers the child or young person’s age, personal history, behaviour, challenges, cultural and holistic needs.
 We then make the best possible match based on your approval criteria and preferences and the needs of the child or young person.

-Paid short breaks will be provided depending on the needs of you and your child or young person.
-Carolina House Trust foster carers are entitled to a 2-week holiday allowance per year.
+Carolina House Trust foster carers are entitled to a 2-week holiday allowance per year to help you offer a child a holiday.
 Carers with 2 or more children or young people are eligible for a further weeks holiday allowance.

 Fees and Allowances